 Tom's lips quirked upwards the tiniest bit and he inclined his head.
 "You're welcome."

-"If you two are quite through," Voldemort sneered, his voice cold with irritation, "I want to know what happened with Dumbledore!
+"If you two are quite through," Voldemort said, his voice cold with irritation, "I want to know what happened with Dumbledore.
 What did the old man do?"

-Harry's expression darkened as he turned his gaze to Voldemort.
+Harry felt his expression darken as he turned his gaze to Voldemort.
 He cast a venomous look at the man in the mirror then turned and stalked over to his bed and sat down.

 "He made Sirius take a magical oath swearing he wouldn't tell me of my true connection to him and the whole Black family," Harry said.
 He laughed bitterly.
-"He also made Mr. and Mrs. Weasley take one.
+"He also made Mr and Mrs Weasley take one.
 And Lupin.
 And Snape.
-He made everyone in the Order who knew that Dorea Black was my grandmother take the same magical vow.
-Couldn't have me finding out I had dark ties in the Wizarding World!"
+He made everyone in the Order who knew that Dorea Black was my grandmother take one.
+Couldn't have me finding out I had Dark ties in the wizarding world!"

 Tom frowned.
 "What do you mean?"